-- 1. FACULTY: The "Faculty" means all employees of the University - a) who hold the academic rank of Distinguished Professor, Professor, Associate Professor, Assistant Professor, Instructor, or Non-Tenure Track Teaching Position, - b) who serve under at least a half-time contract, and - c) whose primary appointment is teaching or serving as faculty-librarians. - 2.
+- 1. FACULTY: The "Faculty" means all employees of the University - a) who hold the academic rank of Distinguished Professor, Professor, Associate Professor, Assistant Professor, Instructor, or Non-Tenure Track Teaching Position. - b) who serve under at least a half-time contract, and - c) whose primary appointment is teaching or serving as faculty-librarians. - 2.
 FACULTY ASSEMBLY: The "Faculty Assembly" refers to all members of the Faculty acting as a corporate body. - 3.
 SENATE: The "Senate" refers to the representative body of the Faculty. - 4.
 COMMITTEES: The term "Committees" means all the standing committees and task forces of the Senate, with the exception of the Executive Committee and the Nominating Committee. - 5.
 STANDING COMMITTEE: The term "standing committee" refers to a Committee that is constituted to perform a continuing function and that remains in existence permanently unless dissolved by a Faculty Assembly referendum under Article VIII, section 1. - 6.
 TASK FORCE: The term "task force" means a Committee charged by the Senate or Executive Committee to carry out a specific task that will typically take at least a year. - 7.
 SCHOOL: In this document, the word "School" includes the Library and all academic schools of the University. - 8.
 PRESIDENT: "President" means the President of the Senate. - 9.
-PETITION: The term "Petition" includes petitions that are electronically circulated and signed.
+PETITION: The term "Petition" includes petitions that are electronically circulated and signed. - 10.
+MEETINGS: The term "meeting" includes any gathering which provides, at a minimum, conditions of opportunity for simultaneous visual & aural communication among all participating members equivalent to those of meetings held in one room or area.